Skip to content

 Step 5: Activation or top-up

 Having completed the registration, you can now deposit additional $BERA.
-As of February 2025, the floor for becoming a validator is 250,000 BERA, and you must be among the top 69 validators, ordered by $BERA staked.
+The floor for becoming a validator is 250,000 $BERA, and you must be among the top 69 validators, ordered by $BERA staked.

-These subsequent deposits are done by calling the same deposit function, only the pubkey is required; the other elements may be zero, but must still be the right length.
+These subsequent deposits are done by calling the same deposit function, with only the public key required; the other elements may be zero, but must still be the right length.

-When your validator passes the threshold necessary to become an activator, it passes into the Activation part of the lifecycle.
+When your validator passes the threshold necessary to become active, it passes into the Activation part of the lifecycle.
 At the conclusion of second epoch after you pass the threshold -- in other words, no sooner than 13 minutes -- you become eligible for minting blocks.

 bash